2009–10 NCAA Division I women's basketball season: Preseason WNIT

-Ohio State headlines a field of 16-teams for the 2009 Preseason Women's National Invitation Tournament.
-The field includes 11 teams that played in the postseason last spring: Arkansas-Little Rock, Bowling Green, Florida Gulf Coast, Georgia Tech, Marist, New Mexico, North Carolina A&T, Ohio State, Oklahoma State, West Virginia, and Winthrop.
-They will be joined in the Preseason WNIT field by Chicago State, Eastern Illinois, Northern Colorado, Towson, and UTEP.
+Ohio State headlines a field of 16 teams for the 2009 Preseason Women's National Invitation Tournament.
+The field includes 11 teams that played in the postseason the previous spring: Arkansas-Little Rock, Bowling Green, Florida Gulf Coast, Georgia Tech, Marist, New Mexico, North Carolina A&T, Ohio State, Oklahoma State, West Virginia, and Winthrop.
+They were joined in the Preseason WNIT field by Chicago State, Eastern Illinois, Northern Colorado, Towson, and UTEP.

-The Preseason WNIT features a three-game guarantee format.
-The event opens Friday, November 13 with first-round games.
-Second-round games will be played November 15 and 16.
-The semifinals will be on November 18 and 19.
-The championship is set for Sunday, November 22.
-Teams that lose in the first two rounds will play consolation games on the second weekend, November 20–22.
-All games are hosted by participating schools, and sites are announced by the end of the preceding round.
+The Preseason WNIT featured a three-game guarantee format.
+The event opened Friday, November 13 with first-round games.
+Second-round games were played November 15 and 16.
+The semifinals were on November 18 and 19.
+The championship was set for Sunday, November 22.
+Teams that lose in the first two rounds would play consolation games on the second weekend, November 20–22.
+All games were hosted by participating schools, and sites were announced by the end of the preceding round.
 In last year's Preseason WNIT, North Carolina defeated Oklahoma 80-79.